The header Military Time has a camouflage style filling.

 The second 2 digits are the number of minutes past the hour.

-Where it is exactly on the hour, hundred is spoken to denote 00, meaning no minutes.
+Where it is exactly on the hour, hundred is spoken to denote 00, meaning zero minutes.

 Pronunciation